Georgia Montgomery and Selina Ross (Administrative Assistants)

-First and most important is that you have signed your contract and you have been issued an employee ID number.
-You need this to get an ID card, a computer account, long distance code, and use of library facilities, among others.
+The first and most important thing is to ensure that you have signed your contract and you have been issued an employee ID number.
+You need this to get an ID card, a computer account, long distance code, and use of library facilities, among other things.

 UNBC MOTTO: “En cha huna” = “respect for all living things”

 Basic Facts and Figures